Icinga/developer-guidelines/doc/500-icinga-web-module/504-your-own-module-in-the-webfrontend.md

-# Your own module in the web frontend

 The __'Web'__ in Icinga Web stands for its strongest suit, which we will have a look at now.
 And again, __convention before configuration__ applies.
 Built with the classic __MVC architectural pattern__, there are controllers with actions and matching view scripts for markup and display.

 We have deliberately omitted the library/model separation, as each additional layer eventually increases the complexity.
 You could also look at the library code in many modules as a 'model', but that's a problem for the experts that come after us.
 Anyway, we would like to have as many well made modules as possible, ideally with a lot of reusable code, which in turn also benefits other modules.